Everyone knows that a good night's sleep prepares you for the day.

 Other research has examined the effects of altering tryptophan in the blood.

 By lowering tryptophan levels, researchers can learn about their functions.
-To do this, the study participants ingest large amounts of amino acids with or without tryptophan (9).
+To do this, the study participants ingest large amounts of amino acids with or without tryptophan ( 9 ).

-On the other hand, taking tryptophan can promote good social behavior ( 13 )
+On the other hand, taking tryptophan can promote good social behavior ( 13 ).

 SUMMARY

-Low levels can impair memory and learning
+Low amounts can affect memory and learning

-An extensive study also found that lower levels of tryptophan negatively affected cognition and memory ( 15 ).
+A large study also found that lower levels of tryptophan negatively affected cognition and memory ( 15 ).

 SUMMARY